 Ask the Professor to boil the juice.

 Pour one packet of unflavored gelatin into a cake pan.
 Ask Professor to add the boiling juice.
-Stir until the gelatin
+Stir until the gelatin is dissolved.

 Sink straws into the mixture so they will fill up with the gelatin.
 Place jars on top of the straws if the straws float.
 Refrigerate until firm (approximately 4 hours).